Murder Mystery at Torquay Museum - The Curse of Amenhotep

-This is the fourth Ancient Egyptian Murder Mystery at Torquay Museum - with the first three attracting universal praise from the guests who had so much fun solving the mystery of the Curse of Amenhotep.
+The Ancient Egyptian Murder Mystery evenings at Torquay Museum have attracted universal praise from guests who have had so much fun solving the mystery of the Curse of Amenhotep.
 BBC television's Spotlight programme even broadcast live from our first murder mystery.

 Tickets are £25 each, but please note that places are limited and sell fast, so early booking is highly recommended.
 Reserve your tickets by calling the Museum on: 01803 293975.

-Torquay Museum’s Escape Room Murder Mystery evenings are run by experienced Exeter-based escape room specialists Red House Mysteries.
+Torquay Museum’s Ancient Egyptian Murder Mystery evenings are run by experienced Exeter-based escape room specialists Red House Mysteries.